BoykovaAntonyna/nikita-kickstarter/README.md

 ## Icon-Workflow

+There're two possible ways to use icons.

+### SVG-Sprite

+You'd like to edit your icons with CSS, e.g. to change the fill-color or you have one and the same icon in different colors?
+Then this is your choice.

+1. Just put your SVG-icons into `source/img/icons`.
+2. All icons will be processed with the svgmin-task and put into the `icons/svgmin` folder.
+3. Afterwards the svgstore-task uses these icons to put together an icon-sprite which will be copied to the `assemble/partials` folder.
+It must be included directly after the opening `<body>` element at the top of the document (have a look at the file `lyt-default.hbs` in the `layouts` folder).
+4. To include a SVG-icon use `<svg class="your-class-name"><use xlink:href="#filename" /></svg>` in your .hbs-files.
+Make sure you use a class name on the SVG to size it.
+5. Now you can use `.your-class-name { fill: #f30; }` to color your icon.

+For further infos read the article [Icon System with SVG sprites](http://css-tricks.com/svg-sprites-use-better-icon-fonts/) by Chris Coyier.

+### Data-URIs

+If you have to include your icon as a background-image, e.g. because you can't simply add a `svg` element, then you should use this method.

-1. Just put your SVG-Icons into `source/icons`.
+1. Just put your SVG-icons into `source/img/bgs`.
-2. All icons will be processed with the svgmin-task and put into the `svgmin-folder.
+2. All icons will be processed with the svgmin-task and put into the `bgs/svgmin` folder.
 3. Afterwards the grunticon-task uses these icons to produce
-    1. PNG-fallback-files, which will be put into the `png-fallback`-folder
+    1. PNG-fallback-files, which will be put into the `bgs/png-fallback` folder
-    2. SCSS-files (all icons are included as data-URIs), which will be put into `sass/grunticon`.
+    2. SCSS-files (all icons are included as data-URIs in the form of SASS-placeholders), which will be put into `sass/grunticon`.
 4. These SCSS-files will now be processed by the string-replace-task to get different placeholder-extends.
 They are saved into `sass/icons`.
-5. Now you can include your icons by using the `_grunticon.scss`-mixin.
+5. Now you can include your icons by using the `_grunticon.scss` mixin.
 Just type `@include grunticon(name-of-your-icon);`.

 __Attention:__ Grunticon also produces icons as png-data-uris, mainly for ie8 and older android browsers.
 If you use lots of icons in your project, remove `@extend %icon-data-png-#{$name};` from the mixin and only extend the svg and fallback version.
 Otherwise it could really hurt performance because of CSS-bloat!